ejmiranda/mastermind/README.md

 - There is a human player and a computer player.
 - Both can be codemaker and codebreaker.
 - The codebreaker has 12 turns to guess the code.
+- The computer player guesses randomly (Maybe one day it will guess intelligently).